-For individual stocks, liquidity is all about trading volume and its regularity—more is better.
-For exchange-traded funds (ETFs), however, there’s more to consider.
+For individual stocks, liquidity is about trading volume.
+For ETFs, there’s more to consider.

 ETFs have 2 layers of liquidity: liquidity of the underlying securities, i.e., the primary market, and the available liquidity in the secondary market.
 While the factors that determine liquidity are not the same in the primary and secondary markets, both help ensure the orderly trading of ETFs.

 On a high level, liquidity in the primary market is tied to the value of the ETFs' underlying securities, whereas in secondary market it's related to the value of the ETF shares traded.

 One of the key features of ETFs is that the supply of shares is flexible.
 In other words, shares can be “created” or “redeemed” to offset changes in demand.
 ETF creation and redemption is aided by tapping into the liquidity of an ETF’s underlying portfolio of securities.

 In the primary market, a specific type of entity known as an “authorized participant” (AP) can change the supply of ETF shares available.
 The AP can offload a large basket of shares (i.e., redeem) or acquire a large basket of shares (i.e., create) directly from the ETF issuer.
 Typically, the AP is doing business in the primary market to meet supply and demand imbalances from the trading that happens in the secondary market.
 Ultimately the primary market helps provide for additional liquidity in the secondary market.

 Most ETF orders are entered electronically and executed in the secondary market where the bid/ask prices that market participants are willing to buy or sell ETF shares at are posted.
 Secondary market liquidity is determined primarily by the volume of ETF shares traded.